 Promotion codes

-This page covers how to create promotion code lists and add them to your campaigns and Canvases.
+Learn about promotion code lists, so you can add them to your campaigns and Canvases.

 About promotion codes